By: HISTORY.com Editors

 Battle of Kursk: July 5 to August 23, 1943

 Military history's largest tank battle takes place on the Eastern Front involving an estimated 6,000 tanks, 4,000 aircraft and 2 million soldiers.
-In its last blitzkrieg offensive, Germany attacks the Red Army near Kursk, Russia, but due to delays and the cracking of the German Wehrmacht code, the Soviets are prepared and keep Hitler from conquering Russia.
+In its last blitzkrieg offensive, Germany attacks the Red Army near Kursk, Russia, but due to delays and the cracking of the German Wehrmacht codes, the Soviets are prepared, pushing back the Axis invaders and keeping Hitler from conquering Russia.

 Battle of Monte Cassino: January 17 to May 18, 1944